mjpavlik/mjpavlik.github.io/_pages/cv.md

 Ongoing Projects
 =====

-Producing Precarity: The coercive logic of non-enforcement._Dissertation book project_ On missing NGO data in International Relations. _With Sarah Bush and Jennifer Hadden_
+Producing Precarity: The coercive logic of non-enforcement._Dissertation book project_ <br>
+On missing NGO data in International Relations. _With Sarah Bush and Jennifer Hadden_

 [Selected] Analysis & General Audience